code0nwheels/Dwellpy/docs/README.md

 - **Windows**: Download the installer from [latest releases](https://github.com/code0nwheels/dwellpy/releases/latest) - look for `dwellpy-installer-*-windows-x64.exe`
 - **macOS**: Download from [latest releases](https://github.com/code0nwheels/dwellpy/releases/latest) - look for `dwellpy-*-macos.dmg` or `dwellpy-*-macos-x64`
-- **Linux x64**: Download from [latest releases](https://github.com/code0nwheels/dwellpy/releases/latest) - look for `dwellpy-*-linux-debian-x64`
-- **Linux ARM64**: Download from [latest releases](https://github.com/code0nwheels/dwellpy/releases/latest) - look for `dwellpy-*-linux-debian-arm64`
+- **Linux**: For Debian-based systems (Ubuntu, Mint, etc.), download the `.deb` package from [latest releases](https://github.com/code0nwheels/dwellpy/releases/latest) (e.g., `dwellpy-*-linux-debian-x64.deb`).
+For other distributions, or for a scripted setup, see the [Linux Setup Guide](https://github.com/code0nwheels/dwellpy/wiki/Linux-Setup).

 The Windows installer provides a professional installation experience with Start Menu integration and automatic shortcuts.
-For other platforms, simply download, make executable (Linux/macOS), and run.
-See [setup guides](https://github.com/code0nwheels/dwellpy/wiki) for platform-specific instructions.
+For macOS, the DMG offers a standard installation.
+For Linux, the .deb package integrates with your system's package manager.
+See [setup guides](https://github.com/code0nwheels/dwellpy/wiki) for detailed platform-specific instructions.

 **Option 2: Package Managers**